sgoguen/SFFConference/README.md

 # SFFConference
-Conference page for Southern Fried F#
+Conference page for the Capitol F# Conference

 # Build